OlineRanum/3D-LEX_Controller/README.md

     pip install -r setup/requirements.txt

 ### Using the tool
-In windows 10, couble click the job.bat script to launch all servers simultaneously.
+In windows 10, double click the job.bat script to launch all servers simultaneously.

 ### Current Pipeline